Malaysia–North Korea relations: Severance of diplomatic ties

 On 19 March 2021, North Korea announced the severance of diplomatic ties with Malaysia, after the Kuala Lumpur High Court rejected North Korean businessman Mun Chol Myong's appeal from extradition to the United States, on money laundering charges, which his lawyers maintained were related mainly to his activities in Singapore.

 In response on the same day, Malaysia noted that it deeply regretted North Korea's decision, whilst also denouncing it as "unfriendly and unconstructive, disrespecting the spirit of mutual respect and good neighbourly relations among members of the international community".
 The Ministry of Foreign Affairs, Malaysia also noted that the Executive complied with the judicial process of Malaysia, the charges of money laundering along with violating United Nations sanctions are also considered offences in Malaysia and the extradition only occurred after all appeals were exhausted.
 Malaysia was compelled to close its embassy in Pyongyang, although its operations were suspended by Malaysia since 2017.
 Malaysia also issued an order for all North Korean diplomatic staff (and their dependents) in Kuala Lumpur to leave the country within 48 hours of the severance of ties.

 In September 2025, North Korean leader Kim Jong Un and Malaysian Prime Minister Anwar Ibrahim met in Beijing; both leaders were in China to attend the 2025 China Victory Day Parade.
-Ibrahim later said he "coincidentially" encountered Kim, and the meeting was considered unusual due to the continuing lack of diplomatic relations.
+Anwar later said he "coincidentially" encountered Kim, and the meeting was considered unusual due to the continuing lack of diplomatic relations.

 Economic and cultural relations

 North Korea imports refined oil, natural rubber and palm oil from Malaysia.
 Malaysia imports iron and steel products from North Korea.
 In 2017, there were 300 North Koreans working in the coal mining industry in Sarawak state of Malaysia.

 In 2011, Malaysia's Bernama reported that the two countries would enhance co-operation in information-related areas.
 In 2017, both countries signed a memorandum of understanding in the exchange of culture.

 North Korea had been working together with Malaysia's tourism sector to promote travel to North Korea.
 From 2001 to 2009, more than 1,000 Malaysians visited North Korea.
 In 2011, North Korea opened an air route to Malaysia to attract more tourists from the country.
 In early January 2017, the Malaysian government decided to stop allowing North Korean state airline Air Koryo access to the country following the implementation of recent United Nations Security Council sanctions due to pressure from the United States.
-By September 2017, Malaysian Sarawak State Immigration Department confirmed there are no more North Koreans working in Sarawak with the mine where they working also had stopped their operation.
+By September 2017, Malaysian Sarawak State Immigration Department confirmed there are no more North Koreans working in Sarawak with the mine where they worked having ceased operations.
 The Malaysian government currently bans its citizens from travelling to North Korea.